Access Management

 Modern application architectures rely heavily on APIs and microservices.
 These endpoints, which expose sometimes critical data, must imperatively be secured.

-Compliance with PSD2 directive
+Compliance with DSP2 Directive

 Zero Trust Strategy